Predictia/AQUA/docs/sphinx/source/configuration.rst

 The `data_models` folder contains the data model configuration files, which are used to specify the data model of the datasets.
-The `fixes` folder contains the fixer configuration files, which are used to fix the data in terms of variable names and units.
+The `fixes` folder contains the fixer configuration files used to fix the data in terms of variable names and units.

-Each machine folder contains a `catalog.yaml` file, which specifies the data access properties, and a `regrid.yaml` file, which specifies the interpolation properties.
+Each machine folder contains a `catalog.yaml` file specifying the data access properties and a `regrid.yaml` file specifying the interpolation properties.
 The `catalog` folder inside each `machine` folder contains intake catalogs for individual datasets.

-For more detailed description of the content in the machine folder, see section on :doc:`adding_data`.
+For a more detailed description of the content in the machine folder, see the section on :doc:`adding_data`.